tbaudier/webvv/DocsStageLucas/Etude de l'existant - Inputs.md

 ### General remarks :
 Each soft has its system.
 But some mechanisms often appear :
-- The __select the tool__ system where zoom, slide, move, windowing are all LMB drag : first you have to select a tool (by pressing the Tool button or the associated key), and then a simple LMB Drag does the action (advantage : friendly with new user thanks to the buttons and icons + efficient thanks to shortcuts).
+- The __select the tool__ system where zoom, slice, move, windowing are all LMB drag : first you have to select a tool (by pressing the Tool button or the associated key), and then a simple LMB Drag does the action (advantage : friendly with new user thanks to the buttons and icons + efficient thanks to shortcuts).
-- __Change the slide__ : often wheel by default, sometime a simple drag with a tool (cf previous point).
+- __Change the slice__ : often wheel by default, sometime a simple drag with a tool (cf previous point).
 - __shortcuts__ people who I talked to said they were not familiar with shortcut, the generally use 2 or 3 of them max, so the buttons/tools system might be better for someone who don't use it a lot.
 - __Windowing__ drags directions are the same : vertical for the center (top dark) and horizontal for width (right for low contrasts).
 - __customization__ windowing presets and color-map presets are generally customizable.
 The issue here is we are on a online service :